 Under the director, the level is the Senior SEO Strategist, Senior Content Strategies, and the Senior Links Strategist.
 Working under these for their specific departments are the SEO strategist, content strategist, and links strategist.
 The last level of the hierarchy consists of analysts from different departments.

 Depending on the kind of SEO agency you want to build, there will be changes in the position names and the roles of the staff.
-Here I have provided you with a general idea of what an SEO agency looks like and which are the positions that you need to focus on for its smooth operation and growth.
+Here I have provided you with a general idea of what an SEO agency or guest post service looks like and which are the positions that you need to focus on for its smooth operation and growth.

 When it comes to my agency, I add one more layer to my organization, which is the support level.
 Here I bring in offshore staff for the required departments.
 The senior management level below the director level is also cut out from my structure.